Fair94/Project_java_Giuseppe_Calvaruso/README.md

 #STREAM API AND LAMBDAS
 I have not fully integrated the streamapi, but i've used lambdas.
 Lambdas techonologies permits to reduce the verbosity of java, permits to apply filter logic to the apps and simplify the code avoiding anonymous class.

+#LIMITATION AND FUTURE WORK
+There are a lot of things I can do on this app.
+First I can integrate a payment system to buy/sell book from/for user.
+I can add a login features with hardcoded credentials.
+I can create two user: admin and normal user with different operation.

 #SETUP AND EXECUTION INSTRUCTIONS